planetoftheweb/planetoftheweb.github.io/_site/posts/2021-12-03-Should-I-Bother-Learning-the-Astro-JavaScript-Framework.md

   - frameworks
 ---

-When I start trying out a new framework, there's something deep within my heart that doesn't want to like it.
-Just like you, I'm often thinking I like what I'm using just fine at the moment.
+There's something about trying out new frameworks that I just don't like.
+Just like anyone else, I feel like what I'm using just fine at the moment.
+But I'm always curious when Ieveryone starts talking about the next cool thing.

-Just as I thought, after trying Astro, I found some of it was surprisingly good, and other things frustrating.
-Here's the good, bad and ugly bits of the hottest new framework that according to my friend Morten…everyone's heard about, but no-one is using (he makes me laugh too).
+I'm lucky to have a job where I get to try these things out, so here, so here's my take on Astro.
+I'll give you a rundown on what makes astro special as well as it's shortcomings.
+Finally,

 ## The heck is Astro?